-The Communities and Partnerships team is an outward facing framework of the Diocese that works to express our faith in God through work in high profile topical issue areas such as community engagement, social and environmental justice.
-As such C&P supports the priorities of the Diocese as well as working closely and developing relationships with partner networks to discern and develop new audiences for future engagement.
+Our diocese expresses our faith in God through work in high profile topical issue areas such as community engagement, social and environmental justice.
+We work closely with and develop relationships with partner networks to discern and develop new audiences for future engagement.

 Our projects and partnerships

-The Social Justice Network is an independent charity within C&P that brings people together to share best practice and build capacity.
+The Social Justice Network is an independent charity within our diocese that brings people together to share best practice and build capacity.
 Issues of low income, debt, lack of skills, poor mental health and isolation are complex and closely interlinking, trapping communities and individuals in a web of poverty.
 Our vision is to see all churches, in every community, coming together to tackle these issues through action, prayer and giving.
 We aim to deliver through innovative partnerships with other charities, voluntary organisations and local authorities.
-Current projects include Break the Cycle (Project Manager Karen Adams)

 Break the Cycle aims to end the cycle of re-offending caused by releasing people from prison into street homelessness, by means of a partnership project to provide supported housing and community support and to evaluate the effect this support has on re-offending rates.
 This project is led by The Social Justice Network, in partnership with the Diocese of Canterbury, CampaignKent, and others.
 A diocesan property has been made available to the project.
 A key element of this project is integrating house residents into the local community to build their self-confidence and improve their mental health and well-being.

 We work with refugees and asylum seekers within the Canterbury Diocese.
-This role is tasked with identifying the current and future needs of this vulnerable group of people in order to guide where the Diocese can most usefully provide support.
+This role is tasked with identifying the current and future needs of this vulnerable group of people in order to guide where our diocese can most usefully provide support.
 This work is carried out through the important partnerships with other organisations such as KRAN.

 Connecting Canterbury is a network of community hubs located across the City of Canterbury, offering information and signposting alongside access to safe and responsible saving and borrowing through Kent Savers Credit Union products.
 In times of lockdown and social distancing we have continued to serve people by phone, text and online.
 With many people and families struggling to survive debt and the inability to provide for basic needs, thanks to the support of Christians we are willing to consider making small emergency grants for heating and transport etc. For larger needs such as white goods, we apply to charities and trusts such as Acts 435.
 We work alongside organisations such as Canterbury Food Bank, the Salvation Army, Catching Lives, Social Workers, the City Council and Citizen's Advice.
 We are members of Christians/Churches Together in Canterbury, but our support is open to everyone, of faith or no faith.